instituutnederlandsetaal/BlackLab/site/docs/development/customization/plugins.md

     - Add your jar to BlackLab's classpath.

 Configuring your plugin is possible through `blacklab[-server].yaml`.
-Any options under `plugins.yourPluginId` will be passed to your plugin when it's initialized.
+Any options under `plugins.${yourPluginId}` will be passed to your plugin when it's initialized.

 Example: